What Are the Key Differences between Solidity and Rust for Smart Contract Development?

 Rust, a general-purpose language, emphasizes performance and memory safety through its ownership and borrowing model, which prevents entire classes of bugs at compile time.
 This makes Rust a popular choice for newer, performance-focused blockchains, while Solidity remains dominant in the EVM ecosystem.

-What Programming Languages Are Used to Write Smart Contracts?
+What Programming Languages Are Commonly Used to Write Smart Contracts?

-What Is the Difference between an Ethereum Virtual Machine (EVM) and a Smart Contract?
+What Is the Significance of the Ethereum Virtual Machine (EVM)?